 One of the first companies to launch a robot vacuum cleaner, the 360 Eye, in 2016, Dyson has been slow to release an update – until now, that is.
 The Dyson 360 Heurist promises better navigation, greater flexibility and boosted power.
 Happily, Dyson delivers on all fronts, making this the most powerful robot vacuum cleaner we’ve tested.

-Dyson 360 Heurist design – Round and neat, this vacuum can squeeze between small gaps
+Design – Round and neat, the Dyson 360 Heurist vacuum can squeeze between small gaps

 - Narrow but tall, this robot vacuum cleaner can get between some smaller gaps but not under all furniture